Daniel* and his family arrived in the UK from South America with the promise of work and a better life. Sadly, Daniel soon realised it was all a lie.

 After six long weeks, the original NRM decision was overturned and our teams were able to advocate for Daniel* and his family to access further support including legal aid for their asylum case.

 The family were overjoyed when they received the great news of the positive decision.
-Daniel said: “We are very grateful for Hope for Justice, and we are thankful they supported us in some of the hardest times of their lives and didn’t give up on us when we had nowhere to go.”
+Daniel said: “We are very grateful for Hope for Justice, and we are thankful they supported us in some of the hardest times of our lives and didn’t give up on us when we had nowhere to go.”

 He explained: “Sometimes people have a blindfold on their eyes and can’t see the truth what is happening.
 But I want to encourage them to take their blindfold off, to end their fear and have the courage to seek out for help.”